1.

 It is also important to consider the amount of sunlight that your food plot will receive.
 White clover and red clover can tolerate partial shade, while crimson clover requires full sun.

-Once you have considered the climate, soil conditions, and amount of sunlight in your area, you can choose the best type of clover for your food plot.
+ve considered the climate, soil conditions, and amount of sunlight in your area, you can choose the best type of clover for your food plot.

 Once you have prepared the soil, you can begin planting clover seeds.
 Clover seeds are very small, so it is important to spread them evenly over the planting area.
 You can use a seed spreader or simply sprinkle the seeds by hand.